Tim Sebastian

-He won the BAFTA (British Academy of Film and Television Arts) Richard Dimbleby award in 1981 and Britain's prestigious Royal Television Society Interviewer of the Year award in 2000 and 2001.
+He won the Richard Dimbleby Award from the British Academy of Film and Television Arts in 1981, and was twice designated Royal Television Society Interviewer of the Year in the United Kingdom — once in 2000 and again in 2001.

-Education
+Early life and education

 Sebastian was born in London, England.
 He was educated at Westminster School, a fee-paying independent school in Central London.
 He holds a BA degree in Modern Languages from New College, Oxford and speaks both German and Russian.

 He has a Diploma in Journalism Studies from Cardiff University, graduating in 1974.

-Journalist
+Journalist career

 Sebastian began his journalism career at Reuters in 1974, moving to the BBC as foreign correspondent in Warsaw in 1979.
 He became BBC's Europe correspondent in 1982.
 At that time in 1983 in Wrocław, during Martial law in Poland, Tim Sebastian interviewed Kornel Morawiecki, the leader of the Polish anti-Soviet and anti-communist underground organization Fighting Solidarity, hiding from the Polish security service.

-Between 1984 and 1985 (until his expulsion from the USSR in 1985) he was BBC's correspondent for Moscow in 1984 and then for Washington from 1986 to 1989.
+Between 1984 and 1985 (until his expulsion from the USSR in 1985) he was BBC's correspondent for Moscow; he then reported from Washington between 1986 and 1989.

 Sebastian has worked for The Mail on Sunday, and has contributed to The Sunday Times.

-Interviewer
+Television hosting

-Memorable Hard Talk interviews with world leaders included US Presidents Bill Clinton Donald Trump and Jimmy Carter, Archbishop Desmond Tutu, Singapore's first Prime Minister Lee Kuan Yew, and the last leader of the Soviet Union Mikhail Gorbachev.
+Sebastian was the original presenter of HARDtalk when the programme launched in March 1997.
+He hosted the show till March 2007.
+Hard Talk had many notable interviews with world leaders, including US Presidents Bill Clinton Donald Trump and Jimmy Carter, Archbishop Desmond Tutu, Singapore's first Prime Minister Lee Kuan Yew, and the last leader of the Soviet Union Mikhail Gorbachev.
 He currently hosts Conflict Zone, a one-on-one interview show on Deutsche Welle's international English-language channel.

-In March 2016, he interviewed the leader of the German party AfD, Frauke Petry.